erjosito/azure-networking-lab/README.md

 **Step 6.** We must change the next-hop for the UDRs that are required for the communication.
 We need to point them at the virtual IP address of the load balancer (10.4.2.100).
 Remember that we configured that route to point to 10.4.2.101, the IP address of one of the firewalls.
 We will take the route for microsegmentation, in order to test the connection depicted in the picture above:

 <pre lang="...">
-az network route-table route update --route-table-name vnet1-subnet1 -n vnet1-subnet1 --next-hop-ip-address 10.4.2.100
+<b>az network route-table route update --route-table-name vnet1-subnet1 -n vnet1-subnet1 --next-hop-ip-address 10.4.2.100</b>
+Output omitted
 </pre>

 At this point communication between the VMs should be possible, flowing through the NVA.
 Note that ICMP will still not work, but in this case, this is due to the fact that at this point in time, the Azure Load Balancer is not able to balance ICMP traffic, just TCP or UDP traffic (as configured by the load balancing rules, that require a TCP or a UDP port), so Pings do not even reach the NVAs.
 Check ping!!!!!